Doctor of Philosophy in Biomedical Informatics

 The University's basic requirements for the doctorate (residence, dissertation, examination, and so on) are discussed in the "Graduate Degrees" section of this bulletin.

 Individuals wishing to prepare themselves for careers as independent researchers in biomedical informatics, with applications experience in bioinformatics, clinical informatics, or imaging informatics, should apply for admission to the doctoral program.
 The following are additional requirements imposed by the Biomedical Informatics Executive Committee:

-- To remain in the Ph.D. program, each student must attain a grade point average (GPA) of 3.0 (B) in each of the five core areas and an overall GPA of 3.0 for the required courses.
+- To remain in the Ph.D. program, each student must attain a grade point average (GPA) of 3.0 for the core curriculum.
 The student must fulfill these requirements and apply for admission to candidacy for the Ph.D. by the end of six quarters of study (excluding summers).
 In addition, reasonable progress in the student's research activities is expected of all doctoral candidates.

-- During the third year of training, generally in Winter Quarter, each doctoral student is required to give a preproposal seminar that describes evolving research plans and allows program faculty to assure that the student is making good progress toward the definition of a doctoral dissertation topic.
+- During the third year of training, generally in Winter Quarter, each doctoral student is required to give a preproposal seminar that describes evolving research plans.

 - By the end of nine quarters (excluding summers), each student must orally present a written thesis proposal for the written dissertation and must orally defend the proposal before a dissertation committee that generally includes at least one member of the Biomedical Informatics Executive Committee.
 The committee determines whether the student's general knowledge of the field and the details of the planned thesis are sufficient to justify proceeding with the dissertation.